brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 - Forceload chunks on the server.

-- Dump all the data as a json.

 Benchmarks are configured at the top of the `Benchmarks.py` file, which requires some very basic knowledge about Python formatting and strings.
+And they are written to the `Benchmarks` folder as a .json file.

 Some work-in-progress features: